ibm-cloud-docs/BlockStorage/best-practices.md

 * **[Enable Jumbo Frames](/docs/FileStorage?topic=FileStorage-jumboframes) and configure them to be the same on the entire network path** from source device > switch > router > switch > target device.
 If the entire chain isn't set the same, the system applies the minimum value that's detected within the chain. {{site.data.keyword.cloud}} has network devices set to 9,000 currently.
 For best performance, all customer devices need to be set to the same 9,000 value.

-   Setting MTU to 9000 on your host has the following benefits:
+   Setting the Maximum Transmission Unit (MTU) value to 9000 on your host has the following benefits:
     - Data can be transmitted in fewer frames.
     - Data can be transmitted in faster because fewer packets require fewer bytes of format information that is stored in the packet header.
     - Throughput is increased by reducing the number of CPU cycles and instructions for packet processing.